-So, whether you’re designing a customer experience (CX) strategy from scratch, considering where to take your CX strategy next, or searching for methods to add a more customer-centric mentality to your corporate culture, we’ve got a solid reading list for 2022 that is worth your time.
+So, whether you’re designing a customer experience (CX) strategy from scratch, considering where to take your CX strategy next, or searching for methods to add a more customer-centric mentality to your corporate culture, we’ve got a solid reading list that is worth your time.

 These books cover real-world case studies, best practices, professional experiences, and innovative thoughts about customer experience from some of the most accomplished experts in the field.